RhysU/droll/README.md

 semantics for Spellsword with advancement to Battlemage.
 Likewise, Minstrel with advancement to Bard.
 Other characters remain to be done.
 Known shortcomings are flagged with TODOs.
 Tab-completion is present in the shell, which greatly speeds up playing.
+Deterministic actions can be undone using the 'undo' command.

 ## Why implement it?